 Speaker – Dr. Susan Clampet-Lundquist

 The guest speaker was Susan Clampet-Lundquist, Associate Professor of Sociology at Saint Joseph’s University in Philadelphia.
 Through her courses and research on the effects of social policy and urban development on families and youth in both Philadelphia and Baltimore, Professor Clampet-Lundquist has demonstrated a longstanding commitment to social justice and fostering meaningful community partnerships.
 In her lecture, “Learning Through Engagement: Linking Together the University and the Community,” Professor Clampet-Lundquist will discuss two of her CBL courses.
 The first course discussed was about students working alongside a prison population.
 The second course included pedagogical methods for preparing students for community work as they encounter issues of privilege, race and class differences.
-Detailed information on Dr. Clampet-Lundquist’s research and publications can be found by viewing her faculty page.
 The Center for Social Concern, the Community-Based Learning Advisory Board, and the Department of Sociology at Johns Hopkins University presented the 2nd Annual CBL Public Lecture.

 Food and Health:

 Connecting Communities and Classrooms in Philadelphia with the University of Pennsylvania’s Urban Nutrition Initiative

 Speakers – Mary Summers and Jarrett Stein